How do I install ValuAdder?

 - Click on the Start menu on your Windows® desktop.
 The menu is at the lower left corner of your computer display.

-- Click OK button on the dialog box.
+- Click on the Language & Region icon.

 - Now restart ValuAdder.
 It should display your currency values with the $ symbol.